royrobotiks/CCCwindmill/README.md

 # CCCwindmill

 It's a little windmill which I designed in OpenScad and which I'll bring to the Chaos Communication Camp 2019.
 I hope that I can charge a powerbank with it.
 It is not fully developed and rather meant as a test bed, so let's see if this will work out.
-On my Version, I'll install a little breadboard on the main body, so that I can try out different ways to handle the current which comes from  the generator.
+On my version, I'll install a little breadboard on the main body, so that I can try out different ways to handle the current which comes from  the generator.

 Additional parts: